 About the translator

 Pierre Loti's Madame Chrysanthème has not had a proper English edition since 1897.
-The ones that exist are Victorian affairs — polite where Loti is wry, smoothed where he is uncomfortable.
-What they lost is the novel's central effect: a narrator who, page by page, manages to condemn himself without quite meaning to.
-Clémence Aubert studied French literature at the Université Lumière Lyon 2.
-She came to the book through its existing translations, and to the conviction that what Madame Chrysanthème needs is a contemporary rendering that stays with Loti's irony rather than softening it.
+The translations that exist are Victorian: polite where Loti is wry, smoothed where he is uncomfortable.
+They lose the novel's central effect: a narrator who, page by page, manages to condemn himself without quite meaning to.
+The work of producing a contemporary rendering that stays with that irony, rather than rescuing the narrator from himself, is the project that brought Clémence Aubert to EPH.
+She lives in Lyon.
+The body of her work has been 19th-century French fiction, and the case she keeps returning to is that the English-language editions of Maupassant, Loti, and Zola have been rendered too palatable, for too long.
 Madame Chrysanthème is her first translation for Espresso Publishing House.

 Read more about Clémence Aubert and the Espresso French Classics →